docsforadobe/javascript-tools-guide/5 - Interapplication Communictation with Scripts/bridgetalk-class.rst

 namespace.
 For example:
 var thisApp = BridgeTalk.appName;

-NOTE: You must instantiate the BridgeTalk class to create the BridgeTalk message object, which is used to send message packets between applications.
+.. note:: You must instantiate the BridgeTalk class to create the BridgeTalk message object, which is used to send message packets between applications.
 Dynamic properties and methods can be accessed only in instances.

 .. _bridgetalk-class-properties: